-Political Science is a liberal arts major designed to introduce students to the enduring questions of politics and the institutions and political life of the United States and other regions and countries of the world.
+Political Science is a liberal arts major designed to introduce you to the enduring questions of politics and the institutions and political life of the United States and other regions and countries of the world.
 The discipline of Political Science is divided into different sub-fields: political philosophy, American politics, comparative politics, international relations and public administration.
-Political Science majors may choose to concentrate in domestic politics or global politics.
+As a political science major, you can choose to concentrate in domestic politics or global politics.

 - Minors are available in Global Studies, Intelligence and Security Studies, and Pre-law.